hsf-training/hsf-training-ml-webpage/_episodes/01-introduction.md

 * One wants to classify detected particles as signal or background events based on their energy, momentum, charge, etc... .
 This specific problem was featured on Kaggle 6 years ago [here](https://www.kaggle.com/c/higgs-boson/data).
 This problem will also be examined in this tutorial.
 * (My Research) Particle energy is measured in the liquid argon calotimeter by studying the output current of the electronics.
 When a particle deposits energy in a cell, a unique pulse shape is formed.
 One wants to determine the energy of the incident particles based on the form of the current time series.
 The traditional approach was to use a signal processing technique known as the optimal filter, but as the lumonisity of the LHC increases, these pulse shapes are littered with more and more deposited energy from background events.

 Machine learning has become quite popular in scientific fields in the past few years.
-The following plot from [MIT Technical Review](https://www.technologyreview.com/2019/01/25/1436/we-analyzed-16625-papers-to-figure-out-where-ai-is-headed-next/) examines ll of the papers available in the “artificial intelligence” section of arXiv through November 18, 2018.
+The following plot from [MIT Technical Review](https://www.technologyreview.com/2019/01/25/1436/we-analyzed-16625-papers-to-figure-out-where-ai-is-headed-next/) examines the of the papers available in the “artificial intelligence” section of arXiv through November 18, 2018.

 ![ML Popularity](../plots/ml_populatir.PNG){:width="80%"}